bgkillas/kalc/README.md

 - Type "f(x)=..." to define a function
 - Type "f(x,y)=..." to define a 2 variable function
 - Type "f(x,y,z...)=..." to define a multi variable function
-- Type "f...=" to display the definition of a function or variable
+- Type "...=" add missing brackets, turns vars/functions into there defined states and prints output
 - Type "f...=null" to delete a function or variable
+- Type "{x,y,z...}" to define a vector
 - Type "debug" toggles displaying computation time in nanoseconds

 Operators: